Three Important Biochemical Functions Of Vitamin C In The Human Body

 While our cells do contain endogenous (within the cell) antioxidants such as glutathione, having exogenous (outside of the cell) antioxidants such as Vitamin C may be beneficial in protecting the body from further oxidative damage that loose electrons can cause.

-Simply because oxidative damage comes from loose or unpaired electrons that we can see in the reactive oxygen species (ROS) that are formed from an incomplete electron transfer, which are also termed as “free radicals” in commonspeak.
+Oxidative damage comes from loose or unpaired electrons that we can see in the reactive oxygen species (ROS) that are formed from an incomplete electron transfer, which are also termed as “free radicals” in commonspeak.

 What else can cause oxidative damage, though?